SweetFeedback/SweetRewardCSIE/README.md

 		the bluetooth device name.
 	device_id:
 		the device_id that capable of bluetooth discovering.
-Return: The json of inserted data in device_around table.
+Return: The json of inserted data in device_around table if succeed.

 ex.

-####To get candies, we have three steps.

-1. We need to start client application on client computer and know the device_id of the gumball machine.
-2. Once your application is about to distribute feedback, use insert_feedback/ to insert the feedback.
-3. You get candies from the machine with device_id you provided in step1.

 ####http://209.129.244.24:1234/insert_feedback

+====

-This api will insert a feedback into repository in our database.
+This api will insert a feedback into repository in our database(209.129.244.24).

 Method: GET